Check to see if a file is accessible

 Int_Type chdir (String_Type dir)

-function may be used to change the current working
+The chdir function may be used to change the current working

-directory to the directory specified by dir
+directory to the directory specified by dir.
+Upon success it

 returns zero.
-Upon failure it returns -1
+Upon failure it returns -1 and sets

-errno
+errno accordingly.

 Change the mode of a file